Fedor Stepanovich Leshok

 - Parents of minors

-Dmitry was detained in a criminal case opened after a protest that took place on September 13, 2020 in Brest, where people sang and danced in circles and a water cannon was used against them.
-He was convicted of "participation in group actions that grossly violate public order."
+Dmitry was arrested in connection with a criminal case opened following a protest on September 13, 2020, in Brest, where people were singing and dancing in circles and were attacked with a water cannon.
+He was convicted of "participating in group actions that grossly violate public order."

-In April 2023, it became known that Dmitry was given an additional sentence - 5 months of imprisonment.
+In April 2023, it was announced that Dmitry had been given an additional sentence of five months in prison.
 According to released political prisoners, he was also convicted under Article 209 of the Criminal Code of the Republic of Belarus.

-According to human rights activists, he was released in the fall of 2023 after the expiration of the sentence imposed by the court.
+According to human rights activists, he was released in the summer of 2024 after serving his court-appointed sentence.

 Alexander was detained in a criminal case opened after spontaneous protests against falsifications in the presidential elections that took place on August 10, 2020 in Brest.
 He was convicted of participating in "mass riots."